Home

 California Condo Ownership Costs

-California condo economics: Davis-Stirling governance, Prop 13 reassessment at sale, wildfire and earthquake insurance pressure, SB 326 inspections, and reserve risk.
+California condo buyer reality check: Prop 13 reassessment at sale, wildfire and earthquake insurance, SB 326 balcony inspections, and reserve risk before you offer.

 California condos range from Bay Area legacy towers to inland starter units, but ownership economics share common threads: Davis-Stirling Act governance, Prop 13 tax mechanics, and rising insurance pressure from wildfire and earthquake risk.